-Claimants who urgently need a settlement and want to move on with their lives may believe that they must accept losing a large potion of the settlement to a hospital lien.
-However, this is not always true.
-Plaintiffs who have the help of an experienced expert witness in medical billing and medical coding can value medical care.
-It may also be helpful to be represented by an attorney.
-Although it may seem that only plaintiffs and their attorneys are interested in the value of the medical care.
+Plaintiffs who need a settlement and wish to move on with their lives may believe that they must accept losing a large potion of the settlement to a hospital lien.
+This is not always true.
+Plaintiffs who have the help of counsel and an experienced expert witness in medical billing and medical coding can use this litigation team to provide an independent value of the medical care.

-Under the Affordable Care Act, out of pocket maximums do not apply to out of network charges.
-So, if an injured patient receives care from a hospital that is in the patient’s network of insureds, but one of the physicians is out of network, that physician’s bill may result in an additional out of pocket cost to the insured injured patient.
+Under the Affordable Care Act, out-of-pocket maximums do not apply to out-of-network charges.
+So, if an injured patient receives care from a hospital that is in the patient’s network of insureds, but one of the physicians is out of network, that physician’s bill may result in an additional out-of-pocket cost to the insured injured patient.
 (See also Allowed Amount).

 Some states grant automatic liens to hospitals; others forbid many times liens.
 See the State-specific guidance.